ylyamin/allwinner_d1_hal/README.md

 Tested on Ubuntu 22.04.3 64x.
 In my case I was use Windows 10 64x as a host with and Ubuntu virtual machine as a guest for compilation.
-Repo was downloaded to a shared folder in Windows mounted in Ubuntu:
+Repo was downloaded to a shared folder in Windows and then mounted in Ubuntu:
 ```sh
 sudo apt install open-vm-tools
 sudo mkdir /mnt/hgfs/